Home - Coding Otaku

 nerd

-, but it is now widely used as a term to refer to people who are
+.
+But it is now widely used as a term to refer to people who are